districtem/CodeHerExampleDjangoApp/README.md

 This is the example application for the CodeHer Django lesson participants.

-Prerequisites for working with this repository:
+Prerequisites for working with this repository at CodeHer:
 -----------------------------------------------
   *	Make sure you have Python 2.7
   *	Make sure you have Pip for installing Python packages